elixir-lang/elixir/lib/elixir/pages/getting-started/io-and-the-file-system.md

 {:ok, "world"}
 ```

-A file can also be opened with `:utf8` encoding, which tells the `File` module to interpret the bytes read from the file as UTF-8-encoded bytes.
+The file could be opened with the `:append` option, instead of `:write`, to preserve its contents.
+You may also pass the `:utf8` option, which tells the `File` module to interpret the bytes read from the file as UTF-8-encoded bytes.

 Besides functions for opening, reading and writing files, the `File` module has many functions to work with the file system.
 Those functions are named after their UNIX equivalents.
 For example, `File.rm/1` can be used to remove files, `File.mkdir/1` to create directories, `File.mkdir_p/1` to create directories and all their parent chain.
 There are even `File.cp_r/2` and `File.rm_rf/1` to respectively copy and remove files and directories recursively (i.e., copying and removing the contents of the directories too).